ghimele/homelab/README.md

   Configure your inventory files in ansible/inventories/ as needed.
   Run playbooks from ansible/playbooks/ to configure your systems.
 ### 3. Kubernetes Configuration

-  Use kustomize to build and apply Kubernetes manifests from the kubernetes/manifests/ directory.
-  Use Helm to manage Helm charts and values from the kubernetes/helm/ directory.
+  The Kubernetes Configuration is managed by Fluxcd, see the CD section.

-### 4. CI/CD with GitHub Actions
+### 4. Continuos Integration with GitHub Actions
   Configure GitHub Actions workflows in the .github/workflows/ directory for automated testing and deployment.

+### 5. Continuous Deployment with FluxCD
+  FluxCD manages the continuous deployment of the Kubernetes resources.
+The Flux configuration is located under kubernetes/clusters/<environment>.
+Ensure that your FluxCD setup is properly synced with this repository to automate deployments.